MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 A Defender for Endpoint tenant is automatically created when you use Defender for Cloud to monitor your machines.

-- **Collected data:** Data collected by Defender for Endpoint is stored in the geo-location of the tenant as identified during provisioning.
+Data collected by Defender for Endpoint is stored in the geo-location of the tenant as identified during provisioning.

 - Customer data, in pseudonymized form, might also be stored in the central storage and processing systems in the United States.
 - After you configure the location, you can't change it.
 - If you have your own license for Defender for Endpoint and need to move your data to another location, [contact Microsoft support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) to reset the tenant.

 ## Moving between subscriptions